acquia/blt/readme/local-development.md

 ## Alternative local development environments

 Some teams may prefer to use a different development environment.
-Drupal VM offers a great deal of flexibility and a uniform configuration for everyone, but sometimes a tool like Acquia Dev Desktop, MAMP/XAMPP, or a different environment (e.g. a bespoke Docker-based dev environment) may be preferable.
+Drupal VM offers a great deal of flexibility and a uniform configuration for everyone, but sometimes a tool like Acquia Dev Desktop, MAMP/XAMPP, or a different environment (e.g., a bespoke Docker-based dev environment) may be preferable.

 It is up to each team to choose how to handle local development, but some of the main things that help a project's velocity with regard to local development include:

-* Uniformity and the same configuration across all developer environments.
+* Uniformity and the same configuration across all developer environments
-* Ease of initial environment configuration (if it takes more than an hour to get a new developer running your project locally, you're doing it wrong).
+* Ease of initial environment configuration (if it takes more than an hour to get a new developer running your project locally, you're doing it wrong)
-* Ability to emulate all aspects of the production environment with minimal hassle (e.g. Varnish, Memcached, Solr, Elasticsearch, different PHP versions, etc.).
+* Ability to emulate all aspects of the production environment with minimal hassle (e.g., Varnish, Memcached, Solr, Elasticsearch, different PHP versions, etc.)
-* Helpful built-in developer tools (e.g. XHProf, Xdebug, Adminer, PimpMyLog).
+* Helpful built-in developer tools (e.g., XHProf, Xdebug, Adminer, PimpMyLog)
-* Ease of use across Windows, Mac, or Linux workstations.
+* Ease of use across Windows, Mac, or Linux workstations

 If you choose to use a different solution than recommended here, please make sure it fits all the needs of your team and project, and will not be a hindrance to project development velocity!